jiz148/personal-page/docs/stories.md

 * Loads the `article_list` given by the View
 * Display only first 100 characters of text using `{{ article|slice:":100" }}`
 * Should display fields: owner, updated_at, category
-* Should have choice of adding and removing to favorites by a star button
+* Should have choice of adding and removing to favorites
 * Should have choice of updating and deleting for the owners
 * Each Article should have a "Read More" Button to generate the full article detail to `blog-conent`